White House FBI files controversy: Improper use of files issue

 On June 26, 1996, Clinger's Government Reform and Oversight Committee held hearings on the matter.
 Livingstone, who announced his resignation at the start of his testimony that day, and his assistant, Anthony Marceca, insisted during the committee's hearings that the mishandled files were a result of a bureaucratic mixup and that no improper motivations were behind it.
 They said that when the George H. W. Bush administrative staff left the White House in January 1993, they had taken all the files of the Office of Personnel Security with them for use in the Bush Library, as they were permitted to do under law.
 The OPS staff were trying to rebuild these records to include those of permanent White House employees who remained to work in the Clinton administration; Marceca, a civilian investigator for the Army, had been hired for this task.
 In doing so, they received an outdated list from the Secret Service of White House employees, which included many names who were no longer employees.
 This list was then given to the FBI and the personnel background files returned as a result.
 Lisa Wetzl, another assistant, testified that she discovered the mistake in mid-1994 and destroyed the request list.

 Also called to testify were former White House counsel Bernard Nussbaum and former associate counsel William H. Kennedy III.
 Livingstone, Nussbaum, and Kennedy all offered apologies to those whose files had been obtained.
 On September 24, 1996, the Government Reform and Oversight Committee approved, on party lines, an interim report on the affair, blasting the Clinton Administration for a "cavalier approach" towards sensitive security procedures and saying that further investigation was necessary to determine if the events surrounding the files handling were "a blunder, the result of colossal incompetence, or whether they are established to be more serious or even criminal."
 The Committee does not seem to have ever issued a final report.

-The Senate Judiciary Committee was also involved in investigating the matter, holding hearings beginning June 29, 1996, and focussing on allegations that White House was engaged in a "dirty tricks" operation reminiscent of the Nixon administration.
+The Senate Judiciary Committee was also involved in investigating the matter, holding hearings beginning June 29, 1996, and focusing on allegations that White House was engaged in a "dirty tricks" operation reminiscent of the Nixon administration.
 Looking into accusations that senior White House officials or the First Lady may have inappropriately perused the files, in October 1996, Republican committee chair Orrin Hatch requested that the FBI do a fingerprint analysis of them.
 On November 3, 1996, the FBI informed the committee that no fingerprints of either the First Lady or any other named senior official were on the files.